How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

-The survey data suggests that the best paying ad company for bloggers is Raptive (Formerly AdThrive), followed by Mediavine.
+The survey data suggests that the best paying ad company for bloggers is Raptive (Formerly AdThrive), very closely followed by Mediavine.

-The data suggests then that Journey by Mediavine is the ‘best of the rest’, followed by Ezoic.
+The data suggests then that Journey by Mediavine is the ‘best of the rest’, followed by SHE Media.

-The data also seems to confirm that the lowest RPMs are to be found with Google Adsense.
+The data also seems to confirm that the lowest RPMs are to be found with Google Adsense and BizBudding.

 (It’s important to point out that data in this chart is based solely on ad income, not total income, which is why the RPMs look lower than on some of the other charts.)